ARAZA13/araza13.github.io/README.md

 ## Expertise:

 Ahmed's skill set combines econometric analysis with data governance & design thinking.
-He is a trained researcher with proven expertise in creating technical content, research management, team building, pattern recognition, artificial intelligence, and navigating complex data landscapes and markets.
+He is a trained researcher with proven expertise in creating technical content, research management, team building, pattern recognition, innovation with artificial intelligence, and building / navigating complex data landscapes.
 His unique work portfolio and background makes him a versatile professional at the intersection of economics and data science.
-Ahmed's work focuses in leveraging the power of data to solve key developmental, policy, and business challenges.
+Ahmed's work focuses in leveraging the power of data to solve key development & business challenges.
 His research interests usually lie where development and data meet.

 {: style="text-align: justify"}